PRINCIPAL INVESTIGATOR AND EXSITE LAB DIRECTOR

 -MAE Researcher of the Year, Dept. Mech. and Aero.
 Eng., UVA, 2017, 2019, 2020

--Fellow, American Society of Mechanical Engineers, 2019
+-Fellow, American Society of Mechanical Engineers (ASME), 2019

 -Research Award for significant contributions to research at the University of Virginia, 2019